 Data collected by Bareedo Platform’s Digital Help Desk in 2020 shows that 89 percent of the parents in Somalia are worried about their teenagers’ extended use of Internet and in particular, they believe that this given a rise to safety concerns, loss of appetite to education and miss out of real life experiences.
 These are well founded by similar concerns continuously raised by the schools, authorities and the religious figures.
 For instance, the Governor of Banadir region who is also the mayor of Mogadishu, the capital city of Somalia, blamed teenager’s addictive use of TikTok for their mass failure of national examinations for the school year of 2019/2020 in remarks he made at a graduation ceremony on September 7, 2020.

 What risks do young people face in the Internet?

-More than seven in 10 Somalis own a mobile phone and mobile Internet are popular among youth in Somalia with the cheapest rates in Africa.
+More than seven in 10 Somalis own a mobile phone and mobile Internet is popular among youth in Somalia, taking advantage of the cheap Internet.
 Young people spend too much time on Internet with less knowledge of the dangers they may face and how to deal them accordingly.
 For this reason, they usually come across negative online experiences including, but are not limited to, exposure to material with pornographic or violent content, and subjection to online threats and bullying.
 It is a very common to the young people to over-share their personal information which brings immediate risks of sexual grooming and stalking, in particular among young women.
 Digital Help Desk recorded a total of 141 cases of young women groomed online in 2020.
 This is a data recorded from Puntland state only, and data throughout Somalia could be alarming.
 In some instances, young men face a risk of radicalisation and recruitment for illegal activities by the terrorist groups fighting in the country.